stacks-network/stacks-core/docs/blockstack_naming_service.md

 All of the above information is extracted from the blockchain.
 Each top-level field encodes the states the name transitioned to at the given block height (e.g.
 445838, 445851, 445873, adn 445884).
-At each block height, the name's states
+At each block height, the name's zone file
-are returned in the order they were discovered in the blockchain.
+hashes are returned in the order they were discovered in the blockchain.

 Each name state contains a lot of ancillary data that is used internally by other API calls and client libraries.
 The relevant fields for this document's